Resonance form factors from finite-volume correlation functions with the external field method: Introduction

-On the other hand, the Feynman-Hellmann theorem~\cite{Hellmann,Feynman:1939zza} has been successfully used to compute form factors of {\em elementary} particles in a static, spatially periodic external field~\cite{QCDSF:2017ssq}.
+On the other hand, the Feynman-Hellmann theorem~\cite{Hellmann,Feynman:1939zza} has been successfully used to compute form factors of {\em stable} hadrons in a static, spatially periodic external field~\cite{QCDSF:2017ssq}\footnote{Note however that the study of the limit of zero-momentum transfer in this approach requires further scrutiny and is by no means trivial.
+The structure of the energy levels changes in this limit --- the Landau levels emerge in the constant field.
+More discussion of this subtle issue is given in Ref.~\cite{Agadjanov:2018yxh}.}.
 Moreover, the same method has been applied to the study of baryon structure functions and doubly virtual Compton scattering amplitude on the lattice~\cite{Can:2020sxc,Hannaford-Gunn:2021mrl,Agadjanov:2016cjc,Agadjanov:2018yxh}.
 In case of the form factor, one computes the two-point function {\em in an external field} in the Breit frame\footnote{Since the external field breaks translational invariance, the three-momentum is not conserved.
 The two-point function in the Breit frame is then defined as the one whose initial and final three-momenta ${\bf p},{\bf q}$ are opposite in direction and have the same magnitude $|{\bf p}|=|{\bf q}|=\omega/2$, where $2\pi/\omega$ defines the period of the external field.}, and determines the mass of a particle in the external field.
 It can then be shown that the derivative of the particle mass with respect to the coupling constant to the external field gives, at leading order in this coupling constant, the form factor in the Breit frame.